ferrance/open-scales-project/zt-0640/readme.md

 [BHQ Link](https://www.bladehq.com/item--Zero-Tolerance-Emerson-0640-Folding--92047)

-The 0640 uses 2mm thick green carbon fiber scales (there was a limited edition in black).
+The 0640 uses 2mm thick green carbon fiber scales (there was also a limited edition in black).
 The lock side has two cutouts on the back; the non-lock side is simple and has no cutouts.

 ## The scales